Sustainable Every Day Carry Items

 I own a few bags and will decide which one to use based on how much I am carrying.

 This sling has two zipped pockets, a front one with two divided pockets and a key leash, the second zip is the main compartment with a further internal zip.
 I often use this sling when going out for a short while and have been able to pack quite a lot inside it.
 While not every item fits in the sling that I have listed in this blog, I have included them as you might choose a larger bag or prioritise certain items above others based on your use case.
-However it is important to use a bag that works for you, and even better if you already own it as this is the most sustainable option.
+However, it is important to use a bag that works for you, and even better if you already own it as this is the most sustainable option.

 For larger quantities of items I use Roka's Canfield C which has been discontinued.
-The brand recently announced Bayswater which takes inspiration from the Canfield and features a dedicated sleeve for a full sized umbrella that they sell.
+The brand recently announced Bayswater, which takes inspiration from the Canfield and features a dedicated sleeve for a full-sized umbrella that they sell.
 Roka's bags are durable due to their triple coated weather-resistant recycled nylon.
-Some of their bags have the zip covered by extra material which is held in place by magnets which will avoid water seeping in.
-I have been caught in some heavy downpours and the contents have been kept dry which has been reassuring.
+Some of their bags have the zip covered by extra material which is held in place by magnets, which will avoid water seeping in.
+I have been caught in some heavy downpours and the contents have been kept dry, which has been reassuring.

 Syllucid